Hassan Khomeini: Biography

-Hassan Khomeini is a grandson of the founder of the Islamic Republic of Iran, Ruhollah Khomeini.
+He spent his childhood alternately in Qom and Najaf, with his maternal grandfather, Muhammad Baqir Sultani Tabatabai, and his paternal grandfather, Ruhollah Khomeini, the founder of the Islamic Republic of Iran.
 He is the son of Ahmad Khomeini and Fatemeh Tabatabai.

-He has four children.
+He is married to Neda Bojnourdi, daughter of Mohammad Mousavi Bojnourdi, and has four children.

 Career

-Hassan Khomeini became a cleric in 1993.
-He was appointed caretaker of the Mausoleum of Khomeini in 1995 where his grandfather and father are buried, and has had official meetings with officials such as Syrian President Bashar al-Assad and Hezbollah Secretary-General Hassan Nasrallah.
-He also teaches in the holy city of Qom, and has published his first book on Islamic sects.
+After his seminary studies from 1989-1993, Hassan Khomeini became a cleric.

+In 1995, following the death of Ahmad Khomeini, he was appointed custodian of the Mausoleum of Khomeini where his grandfather and father are buried.
+He has had official meetings with officials such as Syrian President Bashar al-Assad and Hezbollah Secretary-General Hassan Nasrallah.
+He also taught in the holy city of Qom, and has published his first book on Islamic sects.